ismailovan/cron-parser/README.md

 ### !important note
 It is neccessary to add python to PATH.

-After donwloading you can open cmd and run following line, where part in "" is input
+After donwloading you can open terminal and run following line, where part in "" is input
 ```
-python cron_parser.py "*/15 0 1,15 * 1-5 /usr/bin/find"
+python3 cron_parser.py "*/15 0 1,15 * 1-5 /usr/bin/find"
 ```

 # Navigation